linkedin

 Whether you are a big corporate office, government agency, international organization, or a small startup, you should be actively engaged in risk management in software development.

-Common software project risks include budget overruns, delays in project implementation, personnel issues, poor productivity, low-quality product, etc.
+Common software project risks include budget overruns, delays in project implementation, personnel issues, poor productivity, low-quality products, etc.

 As a project manager, being aware of potential software project risks, assessing them, prioritizing them, and having an action plan to manage them is essential.

-This guide outlines the seven common sources of software project risks we see in different types of software development and how to deal with them effectively.
+This guide outlines the seven common sources of software development risks we see in different types of software development and how to deal with them effectively.

 Risk management in software development is the process of identifying, accessing, defining response strategy, monitoring, and finally, responding according to your strategy - either accepting, transferring, mitigating or avoiding them to ensure project success.